-- Replace any safety sign or instruction sign that is not readable or is missing.
-Location of such safety signs is indicated in this manual. - Never allow young children to work with this equipment.
+- Replace any safety label or instruction label that is not readable or is missing.
+Location of such safety labels is indicated in this manual. - Never allow young children to work with this equipment.
 Do not allow persons to use this unit until they have read this manual and have developed a thorough understanding of the safety precautions and of how it works.
 Review the safety instructions with all users annually. - Never exceed the limitations of the machine.
-If its ability to do the job, or to do it safely is in question-STOP!
+If its ability to do the job, or to do it safely is in guestion-STOP!